 “Well, now that you mention it, I just got a new job in the back office at work.
 I’m sitting a lot more at a computer than I use to when I was on the floor.
 Also, I did sprain my knee at the gym the other day.
 I started working out when I noticed the new computer job was putting a few new pounds on me” the patient says.
 The oxygen seems to be helping him speak.

 One of the paramedics rides in with the crew of Ambulance 34.
 Working from her diagnosis of a probable pulmonary embolism, she continues the oxygen and cardiac monitoring and establishes a saline lock in the patient’s right antecubital fossa.
-The medic administers 5mg of morphine to the patient to help control his severe pain and has the ambulance transport the patient to the cardiac hospital using the emergency lights and siren.
+The medic administers 50mg of Fentanyl to the patient to help control his severe pain and has the ambulance transport the patient to the cardiac hospital using the emergency lights and siren.

 Once at the hospital, the physician orders a standard panel of labs which include a D-Dimer and a stat troponin level.
 He also orders a stat chest CT scan.
 The patient is diagnosed with a pulmonary embolism and started on anticoagulant therapy in the ED before admission to a monitored inpatient unit.